 - 1. In the License Information widget on the FortiMail VM web-based manager, click the Update link to the right of VM. - 2.
 Locate and select the license file (.lic) you downloaded earlier from Fortinet. - 3.
 Click Open. - A message box appears stating your license is being authenticated.
-This may take a few minutes.
-If you uploaded a valid license, a second message box will appear informing you that your license authenticated successfully. - 4.
-Click OK on the message box.

-The system will reload and log out.
+This may take a few minutes. - If you uploaded a valid license, a second message box will appear informing you that your license authenticated successfully. - 4.
+Click OK on the message box. - The system will reload and log out. - 5.
+Log in again if prompted using admin, as the user name.